paxplot/paxplot/docs/source/getting_started.rst

 Basic Usage
 -----------
-We run through the basic functionality of paxplot using the following synthetic dataset.
-Note that paxplot requires its input be a list of lists or a similar matrix-like format.
-For usage with pandas see advanced usage.
+We run through the basic functionality of Paxplot using the following synthetic dataset.
+Note that Paxplot requires its input be in a list of lists or a similar matrix-like format.
+For usage with Pandas, click `here <pandas_usage.html>`_.

 .. code-block:: python